stretchr/sdk-go/README.md

 stretchr-go
 ===========

-Go SDK for Stretchr platform.
+Go SDK for the Stretchr platform. http://www.stretchr.com/

 **NOTE: This project is not yet ready to use, but soon.**